-- All students will attend school virtually and participate in classes daily via digital synchronous learning through Google Classroom.
+- All students will attend school virtually and participate in classes daily via a balance of on-screen and off-screen lessons and activities that will be provided by Bemidji Area Schools teachers.
+These lessons and activities are designed to engage students in their grade level curriculum. learning through Google Classroom.
 Students will participate in their classes with their peers in real time and will be responsible for completing all assignments.
 Schools will provide a schedule for each student.
 Note: Daily instruction will include a mixture of online and independent student work. - Families who do not have a device with Google Classroom capabilities, during the scheduled instructional time, will be provided with alternative delivery methods.
-Alternative delivery methods may include paper packets or online video lessons. - Student attendance will be counted by students logging into Google Classroom.
+Alternative delivery methods may include paper packets or online video lessons.

+• Student attendance will be counted by students logging into Google Classroom.
 Students who are absent will be marked excused or unexcused based on the guidelines found in the applicable student handbook.